MediciHouse07/Learning_Records/economic_money_banking.md

 2023/03/27

+- WWI
+- US CB is a history of war finance
+- member banks, reserve banks, central bank
+- main street bank, expanding their balance sheet
+- discount, replenish their reserve
+- use loan as colleteral to replenish reserve
+- reserve bank can create reserve, not like national banking system(origins)
+- if in notes, rediscount, FR prints money
+- rediscount the loans

+2023/03/27

 - the consequence of that is financial instability
 - at this time the US economy is agricuture, and it brings seasonality to the economy
 - country bank pull money from the NY